anthonypuppo/skplayground/README.md

 - **Extendability:** Can serve as an excellent starting point or inspiration for your own projects involving AI.

 > **Note**
-> An online, fully hosted demo environment will be available shortly!
+> An online demo environment is availabe at [skplayground.dev](https://skplayground.dev/)

 ![Screenshot](/screenshots/example-prompt.png)